Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.APIDescriptors.md

 ## SYNOPSIS

-API Management APIs should have a display name and description.
+APIs should have a display name and description.

 ## DESCRIPTION